webxos/phalanx/threepointzero/README.md

-This is an archive of version 3.0
+*This version 3.0 is decrepitated and for archive only*

 ![Alt Text](https://github.com/webxos/phalanx/blob/main/assets/logo.jpeg)